Fast Penalized Generalized Estimating Equations for Large Longitudinal Functional Datasets: Acknowledgments

 \section{Acknowledgments}

-This research was supported by the Intramural Research Program of the National Institute of Mental Health (NIMH), project ZIC-MH002968.
-This study utilized the high-performance computational capabilities of the Biowulf Linux cluster at the National Institutes of Health, Bethesda, MD (http://biowulf.nih.gov).
-We thank Dr. Soohyun Lee for allowing us to use her lab's data in our data application, Dr. Yuan Zhao for advice and help with data pre-processing, Dr. Emily Hector for helpful initial conversations about the method, and Dr. Keith Goldfeld for allowing us to use his package as a starting point for our implementation.
+{GL and FP were supported by the Intramural Research Program of the National Institute of Mental Health, project ZIC-MH002968.
+The contributions of the NIH author(s) were made as part of their official duties as NIH federal employees, are in compliance with agency policy requirements, and are considered Works of the United States Government.
+However, the findings and conclusions presented in this paper are those of the authors and do not necessarily reflect the views of the NIH or the U.S. Department of Health and Human Services.
+This study utilized the high-performance computational capabilities of the Biowulf Linux cluster at the NIH, Bethesda, MD (http://biowulf.nih.gov).
+We thank Drs.
+Soohyun Lee for providing data for our application, Yuan Zhao for help with data pre-processing, and Keith Goldfeld for sharing his package code.
+We acknowledge the use of AI to extend an initial version of our package, modify existing code to generate tables, and generate one Appendix figure (see Appendix~\ref{app:ai})}.